e2b-dev/E2B/README.md

 You can open the pprof for the session's devbookd at `https://8010-$(session-hostname)/debug/pprof/`.

-Run `make debug` and then connect to the port 2345 with a debugger or use the VSCode run/debug and run the "Debug in Docker" to build the devbookd, Docker and start the debugging.
+Run `make run-debug` and then connect to the port 2345 with a debugger or use the VSCode run/debug and run the "Debug in Docker" to build the devbookd, Docker and start the debugging.

 ## Services' messages